 Films — Live-Action

-In the Mighty Morphin' Power Rangers movie and show, Adam disposes of one of Ivan's grunts through the means of a construction yard vehicle's door.
+- In Mighty Morphin' Power Rangers: The Movie movie, Adam disposes of one of Ivan's grunts through the means of a construction yard vehicle's door.

 Adam: Let me get the door!